High Contrast Mode:

 3. Harms the plumbing system because the sediment gets distributed throughout your plumbing system clogging aerators, supply lines and contaminating your potable water throughout your entire home.

-Annual water heater flushes are offered as part of our annual maintenance plans.
+Annual water heater flushes are offered as part of our annual maintenance plans that are part of the Snappy Savings Club.
 During an annual examination, we also inspect the anode rod and T&P safety valve to ensure your water heater is operating safely and properly.

 Water Heater Winter Maintenance